 Students who have been dismissed from any campus of Indiana University are not eligible to enroll in any courses through IUPUI University College until they have been reinstated.
 By completing the online reinstatement petition, students are requesting reinstatement to IUPUI University College.

 Academic Reinstatement Policy

-- Reinstatement will be the decision of the school to which students are petitioning.
+- Reinstatement for University College students will be the decision of University College.

 - Students who are reinstated will be classified as probationary students until their cumulative IU GPA is 2.0 or above.
 During the first regularly enrolled semester on probation, students must achieve a semester GPA of at least a 2.3.
 In each subsequent semester on probation, students must achieve a semester GPA of 2.0.
 Failure to meet the semester GPA requirement will result in dismissal.